w3f/polkadot-wiki/docs/learn-availability.md

 sidebar_label: Availability and Validity
 ---

-The Availability and Validity protocol of Polkadot is what allows for the network to be efficiently sharded among parachains while maintaining strong security guarantees.
+The Availability and Validity (AnV) protocol of Polkadot is what allows for the network to be efficiently sharded among parachains while maintaining strong security guarantees.

+## Phases of the AnV protocol

+There are six phases of the Availability and the Validity protocol.

+1. Parachain phase.
+2. Relay chain submission phase.
+3. Availability and unavailability subprotocols.
+4. Secondary GRANDPA validity checks.
+5. Objection procedure for fishermen.
+6. Invokation of a Byzantine fault tolerant _finality gadget_ to cement the chain.

+### Parachain phase

+The parachain phase of AnV is when the _collator_ of a parachain proposes a _candidate block_ to the validators that are currently assigned to the parachain.

+> A __candidate block__ is...

+The validators then check the candidate block against the verification function exposed by that parachain's registered code.
+If the verification succeeds, then the validators will pass the candidate block to the other validators in the gossip network.
+However, if the verification fails, the validators immediately reject the candidate block as invalid.

+### Relay chain submission phase

 ## Erasure Codes